letmerecall/Kleaner/README.md

 # KLeaner
 Keep you system tidy.
-Scheldule automatic cleaning jobs for you linux files and folder.
+Schedule automatic cleaning jobs for you linux files and folder.

 ```
 ,--. ,--.,--.